Crusade for Freedom: CIA

-The CIA provided much of the Crusade for Freedom's funding, spending $5 million in five years.
+The CIA provided much of the Crusade for Freedom's funding, spending $5 million in five years (equivalent to upwards of 55 Million in 2023).
 According to Christopher Simpson's Blowback, the CIA, through the Crusade became the biggest political advertiser in the United States during this period.

 The Crusade for Freedom helped to create public legitimacy for ex-Nazis who collaborated with the U.S. government to call for the downfall of the USSR.
 The CIA also used Crusade for Freedom to send money to this group covertly, by providing funds to a group called the International Refugee.

 Activities in the United States

 The Crusade for Freedom gained support from hundreds of national and local organizations, conducting a countless array of events across the United States.
 Some programs were national in scope:

 Fundraising

 The official domestic goal of the Crusade for Freedom was to solicit donations from American citizens, and it succeeded in raising $1,317,000 in its first year.
 However, these funds represented only a small portion of the total amount spent on Radio Free Europe and other propaganda activities.

 The Crusade encouraged Americans to donate "Truth Dollars", small donations that confirmed their investment in the project without creating a major financial barrier.
 The 1954 fundraising campaign (the Crusade's most successful) used images of George Washington on money as a symbol of American freedom.